semrush/intergalactic/website/docs/components/date-picker/date-picker.md

 ## Description

-**Date picker** is a component used to input or select a specific date or date range.
+**DatePicker** is a component used to input or select a specific date or date range.
 It is available in four types:

 - Date picker (for selecting a single day)
 - Date range picker (for selecting a range of days/weeks)